 - Acquiring unused visas from 1992 to 2021.

 - Preserving the availability of Diversity visas from 2017 to 2021.

 - Immigrants with approved employment-based visas and priority dates for an extended two years away can file applications for adjustment of status at an extra charge of $1,500 fee.
 With the increase in the filing fees through this bill, the auxiliary fees will be included in the general funds of the U.S. Treasury.

-- Introduction of Dignity Act is a pathway for permanent citizenship of undocumented immigrants in lieu of mandatory E-verify and border protection.
+- Introduction of the Dignity Act is a pathway for permanent citizenship of undocumented immigrants in lieu of mandatory E-verify and border protection.